Unrealized Gains Supreme Court Case Could Change Wealth Taxes

 In simple terms, the 16th Amendment essentially grants Congress the power to impose a federal income tax.

-Is taxing unrealized gains unconstitutional?
+Is an unrealized gains tax unconstitutional?

 A federal district court and a federal court of appeals ruled against the Moores.
-But the Supreme Court will hear the case to resolve questions surrounding Congress’ taxing power.
+But the Supreme Court heard the case to resolve questions surrounding Congress’ taxing power.
 The key sticking point is whether income must be realized to be taxable under the Constitution.
 Groups including the Cato Institute argue an income tax can be imposed only on realized income, and if that weren’t the rule, Congress’ power to tax would essentially be unlimited.

 In its amicus brief, the U.S. Chamber of Commerce argued that “income” has a plain meaning and “realization has been the defining event that turns something from an asset holding value to income subject to federal tax under the Sixteenth Amendment.”
 The Chamber says allowing unrealized gains to be taxed would mean companies wouldn’t control their realization decisions.